Clinical Development Strategy In Rare Diseases

 Country selection for your rare disease

-Clinical trial design and evaluation
+Clinical trial design and Evaluation

 - An important factor in the rare disease is that not all patients present with the same disease subtypes, and this makes recruitment more difficult.